Introduction to React for Complete Beginners

 - Set the

-to create a slider. - Use the
+typeof the<input>element to"range"to create a slider. - Use the

-passed down from the parent as the uncontrolled input field's initial value. - Use the
+defaultValuepassed down from the parent as the uncontrolled input field's initial value. - Use the

-callback and send the new value to the parent.
+onChangeevent to fire theonValueChangecallback and send the new value to the parent.

 const Slider = ({